nvda-es/devguides_translation/original_docs/nvdaPy3.md

 	5. December 13, 2018: a major pull request that introduces abstract base classes is merged into master branch.
 This pull request also resolves metaclass syntax problem through use of six module.
 	6. December 17, 2018: NVDA 2018.4 stable version released.
 	7. March 26, 2019: NVDA 2019.1 released.
-	8. April 26, 2019: placeholder snapshot built to house Python 3 transition and other backwards incompatible changes.
+	8. April 26, 2019: placeholder snapshot (Threshold) built to house Python 3 transition and other backwards incompatible changes.
+	9. June 7, 2019: async keyword fix merged into Threshold.
 2. Transition: Not yet begun.
 3. After transition: not yet begun.
 4. Python 3 native features: